amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 The component type is `secretstore.local.file`.
 The `secretsFile` metadata element specifies the path to the secrets file.

 > [!IMPORTANT]
-> You can specify the path to the secrets file as an absolute path or a relative path.
-When using a relative path, you must specify it relative to the folder from where you will start the application.
-In this example, the `components` folder is a sub-folder of the folder that contains a .NET application.
+> You can specify the path to a secrets file as an absolute or a relative path.
+Specify a relative path based on the folder from where the application starts.
+In the example, the `components` folder is a sub-folder of the directory that contains the .NET application.

-When starting the application in Dapr stand-alone mode, you do this from the application folder and specify the components path on the command-line:
+From the application folder, start the Dapr application specifying the `components` path as a command-line argument:

 ```bash
 dapr run --app-id basket-api --components-path ./components dotnet run
 ```

-This only works like this when running Dapr in stand-alone mode.
-For other hosting options, you should use a different mechanism to give Dapr access to the secrets file (e.g., volume mounts when hosting in Kubernetes).
+ > [!NOTE]
+ > This above example applies to running Dapr in stand-alone mode.
+For Kubernetes hosting, consider using volume mounts.

-The `nestedSeparator` in the config file specifies the character that Dapr will use to flatten the JSON hierarchy in the secrets file (if present).
-Imagine using the following JSON secrets file:
+The `nestedSeparator` in a Dapr configuration file specifies a character for Dapr to *flatten* any JSON hierarchy.
+Consider the following snippet:

 ```json
 {